 Figure 2-2.
-Partial Top View Showing Installed Lifting Lugs
+Partial Top View with Lifting Lugs Installed

 If the Innovation Water Heater is equipped for use with the C-More Water Heater Management (WHM) system, then an actuator-controlled ball valve will be included with the shipment.
 Refer to section 2.5.1 for installation instructions prior to connecting inlet piping.